caddyserver/website/src/docs/markdown/extending-caddy.md

 Caddy modules:

-1. Implement the `caddy.Module` interface to provide an ID and constructor
+1. Implement the `caddy.Module` interface to provide a Name and constructor
 2. Have a unique name in the proper namespace
 3. Usually satisfy some interface(s) that are meaningful to the host module for that namespace

 The next sections explain how to satisfy these properties!

-## Module IDs
+## Module Names

-Each Caddy module has a unique ID, consisting of a namespace and name:
+Each Caddy module has a unique Name, consisting of a namespace and name:

-- A complete ID looks like `foo.bar.module_name`
+- A complete Name looks like `foo.bar.module_name`
 - The namespace would be `foo.bar`
 - The name would be `module_name` which must be unique in its namespace